Movatterモバイル変換

 Coaching profile atPro Football Reference

 Benjamin David Johnson (born May 11, 1986) is an American professionalfootball coach who is thehead coach for theChicago Bears of theNational Football League (NFL).
 His NFL coaching career began as an assistant with theMiami Dolphins in 2012, coaching quarterbacks, tight ends, and wide receivers.
 Johnson later joined theDetroit Lions in 2019, rising tooffensive coordinator in 2022 and leading the team to a top-five offense in every season, including the top-ranked during the2024 season.
+In his first season as head coach of the Bears, he led them to an 11-6 regular season record and the team's first playoff win since the2010 season.

 Early life and college

 Johnson was born inCharleston, South Carolina on May 11, 1986.
-His father, Don Johnson, was a high school principal who coached atIdaho State University andThe Citadel, and his mother Gail Johnson, was a middle school teacher.[1][2]
+His father, Don Johnson, was a high school principal who coached atIdaho State University andThe Citadel, and his mother, Gail Johnson, was a middle school teacher.[1][2]

 He attended and playedquarterback atA.
 C. Reynolds High School inAsheville, North Carolina.
 His junior year, he helped lead the team to aNorth Carolina 4A state championship, and as a senior, was named conference player of the year.[2][3]
 Johnson graduated in the top five of his high school class.[2]